SHIELDING YOU

 It must be held no later than 20 days from the calendar call date.
 Furthermore, the court must rule on the motion within 60 days of the filing date.
 If the court fails to decide within that time, the motion will be considered denied.
 However, the party who filed the motion can file another one for rehearing within days from when the court ruled on the motion to correct a sentencing error or 15 days from when the court should have ruled but failed to.

-Where Can You File a Motion for Correcting Sentencing Error?
+Where Can You File A Motion For Correcting Sentencing Error?

 If there is a pending appeal, a defendant or the prosecution can file the motion to correct a sentencing error in the trial court.
 The counsel of the appellant must file the motion, and it must be served to the other party before the first brief of the appeal.
 Furthermore, the appellant’s counsel must file a notice of pending motion to correct the sentencing error at the appellate court.
 Once the lawyer files the notice at the appeal court, the time for filing the appeal brief extends by ten days.